Venafi/cert-manager-venafi-demo/charts/venafi-issuer/README.md

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.

 If connector.apikey is set cloud issuer will be used.
-If connector.tppuser is sett Venafi TPP will be used.
+If connector.tppuser is sett Venafi Venafi Platform will be used.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,